I have been left out of a Will. What are my legal options?

-Inheritance claims can be made not only by someone who has been left out of a will altogether, but also where financial provision under the will is unsatisfactory, or where the intestacy rules fail to provide.
+Inheritance claims can be made not only by someone who has been left out of a Will altogether, but also where financial provision under the Will is unsatisfactory, or where there is no Will and the intestacy rules fail to provide.

 The phrase “reasonable financial provision” is used frequently in Inheritance Act cases.
 This is defined as, “Such financial assistance as it would be appropriate in all the circumstances of the case for the petitioner to receive for his upkeep”.
 Where reasonable financial provision has not been made and you fall into one or more of the above categories then you may have a claim on the estate.

 How long do I have to make an Inheritance Act claim?

 Normally, you have six months from the date of the grant of probate to start a claim in court.
 You should therefore get in touch with us right away if you’re thinking about making an inheritance claim.

 It may still be possible to bring an Inheritance Act claim, but you will have to ask for the court’s permission to apply out of time.
 Because there is a risk that permission might be refused it is best to avoid this by acting quickly.